 More than half of all proposed M&A transactions either fail to close or are consummated on terms that are substantially different than the original LOI.

-We’ve met numerous business owners who were working toward lucrative M&A cash-outs, only to have those transactions fall through at the last minute – at times, after lengthy deadline extensions.
-It is an unfortunate, disappointing, and potentially costly turn of events.
+We’ve met numerous business owners who were working toward liquidity events, only to have those transactions fall through at the last minute – at times, after lengthy deadline extensions.
+Failed transactions can be disappointingand potentially costly.

 Enter the employee stock ownership plan or ESOP.